akira-miasato/mitlm/README.md

-### DISCLAIMER: This is **not** the official GitHub repository for the MITLM utility
+### DISCLAIMER: This is **not** the official GitHub repository for the MITLM project
-This is only a fork using the CMake build management utility
+This is only a fork using the CMake build management utility.
-Check the official repository at https://github.com/mitlm/mitlm
+Check the official repository at https://github.com/mitlm/mitlm.
-Acknowledgements are reproduced from the official README at the end of the file
+Acknowledgements are reproduced from the official README at the end of the file.

-This project was created as an alternative to the autotools-based build management from the official repository.
+This project was created as an alternative to the autotools-based build management from theofficial repository.
 The CMakeLists.txt file is very minimal, so any contribution is welcome.

 TODOs:
 * Tests